Petitnomadadmin/cadastreblockchain/README.md

     cd cadastreblockchain
     vagrant up && vagrant ssh

-Use folder synchronisation in another prompt if you're in dev mode with no autosync
+Use folder synchronisation in another shell if you're in dev mode with no autosync

     vagrant rsync-auto

+To start Django server inside the VM

+    cd /vagrant/cadastreblockchain
+    ./manage.py runserver 0.0.0.0:8000

 If you change something in ansible provisioning and you want to provision the vm, run this command as vagrant user: